NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 - Ariën Voogt, PhD-candidate in Philosophy at Protestant Theological University of Amsterdam;
 - Joel Persson, PhD-candidate in Applied Data Science at ETH Zürich;
 - dr. Vahid Niamadpour, PhD-candidate in Linguistics at Leiden University;
-- Floris Holstege, PhD-candidate in Explanable Machine Learning at University of Amsterdam.
+- Floris Holstege, PhD-candidate in Explainable Machine Learning at University of Amsterdam.

 ## This project is endorsed by:
 - Gabriel Geiger, Investigative Reporter Algorithms and Automated Decision-Making at Lighthouse Reports;